ybertot/one_num_type/README.md

 enjoy with respect to this order.

-Similarly, one should study under what conditions the division of two integers is a rational numbers.
-This brings about the notion of divisibility.
+Similarly, one should study under what conditions the division of two integers is a rational number.
+This study brings about the notion of divisibility.

 Thanks to this approach, the subtraction between two numbers is always written as a subtraction between real numbers, and the meaning of this operation is always "natural" to the eye of mathematicians and students.
 Whether the result is a natural number can be explained and reasoned about.
-By comparison, if one had been using subtraction between natural numbers, reasoning on the fact that the result is a natural number is really possible (it is a natural number by force due to typing) and what needs to be reasoned about is whether the result is the expected value.
+By comparison, if one had been using subtraction between natural numbers, reasoning on the fact that the result is a natural number is not really possible (it is a natural number by force due to typing) and what needs to be reasoned about is whether the result computed by the proof assistant is the expected value, which makes the proof assistant look bad.

 # Defining functions on integers and natural numbers

 Once numeric functions are all defined as function from type R to type R, there remains the difficulty that some functions are really meant as functions from integers or natural numbers to natural numbers.
-How could these functions be defined, so that their use remains natural.
-We propose that definitions should rely on one of the following
+How could these functions be defined, so that their usage remains natural.
+We propose that definitions visible by students should rely on one of the following approaches:
-approaches:

-# TODO rework starting from here
- - We can define a function IRZ (resp.
-IRN) from R to Z (resp. nat) which associates to every real number the corresponding integer (resp. natural number).
-The key property of this function is that when x is an integer real number, then IZR (IRZ x) = x.
-This function can then be composed with existing function on type Z to obtain the corresponding function on real numbers.
-The students should never have to study this definition, and the main *defining* properties of the functions should be provided by the library developer (these properties can usually be proved from the definition).
-An example of this approach is given in file `binomial/binomial_exp.v` for the factorial function.
- - We can use an induction principle on the property of "being an integer" or "being a natural number" to show that the value expected for a function can be defined, and then use Hilbert's choice operator to define the function satisfying the expected recursive equation.
-I expect that a fairly large amount of apparatus should be provided to make this kind of definitions practical.
- - We can provide once and for all a function taking as input a real number n, and returning the sequence 0 1, ..., n (here the sequence can be chosen to be either undetermined if n is not a natural number, or the sequence limited to the integral part of n in all cases, i.e., the largest real number k that is a natural number such that k <= n).
-This sequence can then be passed as argument to a recursive function on lists, or to an iterated operator.
-If this kind of definition needs to be shown to students, then they need to have a good understanding of iterated operations (big sums and big products), or maybe they need to have a training in programming recursive function on sequences.

-If we think of the factorial function, it should be rather easy to define using any of these technique.
-On the other hand, sequences that are naturally given by a recursive scheme, like the Fibonacci sequence, will probably better rely on the second technique, which needs to receive proper attention.
+ - For any function f of type A -> A, we can compute n iterations of f, where n is a real number in the natural number subset.

+ - For any real numbers m and n, where n is a real number in the natural number subset, we can construct the sequence of numbers (m, m + 1, ... , m + n).
+We should then provide a big-op construction (as in math-comp) for iteration of binary operations over such a sequence.
+   This gives a nice way to describe the factorial function, for instance.

+ - One should provide a syntax for the definition of recursive sequences of natural numbers.
+This should make it possible to use multi-step recursion, as would be needed to define the Fibonacci sequence.

+In all three cases, proof by induction on natural numbers should be enough to make it possible for students to reason on the value of functions defined using these tools.

 Whatever the techniques used, many of the theorems explaining the behavior of functions will have as pre-condition the fact that the